All in One View

 Naming Files Part I

-Open Folder 2.2 and look at the names of the files.
+Open Folder 2.2 and look at the names of the files (you will not need to to open the files).
 Can you identify any problems with the way the files are named?
 What kinds of issues might they cause for those working on the project?

 What information to include